-An attribute value for State or Province Name is a string, e.g. S = "Ohio".
+An attribute value for State or Province Name is a string, e.g., S = "Ohio".

-''' stateOrProvinceName ATTRIBUTE ::= {

-WITH SYNTAX DirectoryString {ub-state-name}

-ID id-at-stateOrProvinceName } '''
+stateOrProvinceName ATTRIBUTE ::= { SUBTYPE OF name WITH SYNTAX DirectoryString {ub-state-name} ID id-at-stateOrProvinceName }

 The Collective State or Province Name attribute type specifies a state or province name for a collection of entries.